A Weekend in Whitehorse – What to See, Do, Eat and Drink

 Carcross

 An additional five-minutes past the sand dunes lies the postcard-perfect town of Carcross.
 Settled between Bennett and Nares Lakes, Carcross draws a crowd for its beauty and its locations on the rail line.
-Visitors from cruise ships docked in Skagway Alaska make their way along the White Pass into Carcross and are rewarded with culture, sandy beaches, and my favourite stop while spending a weekend in Whitehorse.
+Visitors from cruise ships docked in Skagway, Alaska make their way along the White Pass into Carcross and are rewarded with culture, sandy beaches, and my favourite stop while spending a weekend in Whitehorse.

 Take a stroll along the sandy beach and pedestrian bridge before heading to Carcross Commons.
 Don’t miss stepping inside the Mathew Watson General Store, the oldest operating store in the Territory, and coffee at Caribou Crossing!